jamestomasino/blog.tomasino.org/content/post/slow-revelations.md

-As an example, though not Biblical, Saint Ignatius Loyola was a soldier in the army when on May 20th, 1521, in the citadel of Pampeluna, a cannon ball passed between his legs, crushing the bone and muscle.
+As an example, though not Biblical, Saint Ignatius Loyola was a soldier in the army when on May 20th, 1521, in the citadel of Pampeluna, a cannonball passed between his legs, crushing the bone and muscle.
 While he was recovering from his wounds (a process that nearly killed him) he read the stories of Christ.
 After a long time, the true message was finally revealed to him and he realized that he had been living for the